ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/multiple_myeloma/multiple_myeloma_model.rst

 With the development of better therapies, myeloma has changed from an untreatable ailment to one that is still not curable but treatable with mostly outpatient therapy.
 Although several new treatment options for multiple myeloma are now available, there is no cure for this disease.
+And almost all patient with multiple myeloma develop relapse/refractory.
-Additionally, despite therapeutic advances, relapse is an inevitable feature of multiple myeloma, resulting in a continued need for new active treatments.
+Relapse is an inevitable feature of multiple myeloma, resulting in a continued need for new active treatments.
 The combination of pomalidomide and low-dose dexamethasone is an approved and established option for the treatment of relapsed and refractory myeloma in patients who have received at least two previous therapies.
 A randomised, multicentre, open-label, phase 3 study [Attal et al. 2019] was taken to compare isatuximab plus pomalidomide and dexamethasone